TIA Tourism Election Action Plan

-TIA's 2017 Tourism Election Manifesto highlights the industry's nine priorities for a sustainable future, and what we want from the new Government.
+TIA's Tourism Election Action Plan 2020 will highlight the industry's priorities for a sustainable future, and what we want from the incoming Government.

 Most Members of Parliament (MPs) have offices at both Parliament and at their electorate.
 You can write to them at either.
 They also have email.